CyrilOleynik/ObjectDetectionTF/docs/training_custom_object_detector.md

    Refer to the [documentation section]( https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#configure-the-training-pipeline) for details.
 2. Training the Model.
-This step takes a lot of time, so be aware — it can take more than 6 hours.
+This step takes a lot of time, so be aware — it can take hours.

 ```bash
 python scripts/train_model.py \